Investment Banking in Germany: Save More and Get Better Work Experience Than in London… Without Any Crazy Co-Workers?

 So, final thoughts: who should work in Frankfurt?
 And who should stay in London, New York, or other cities?

 A: It depends on what your long-term goal is: advancement to the top of the ladder, or after-tax savings, culture, and more responsibility as a junior banker.

 The cost of living in Frankfurt is half the cost of living in London or New York, but junior bankers still earn the same compensation as London-based bankers, so we save a lot more.

 The lifestyle is probably on par with London, but better than New York: you won’t see VPs working past midnight here on a regular basis, whereas I often see mid-level bankers sending out emails at 4 AM in NY.

 So Frankfurt makes sense if you want to save more, get to know your team well, and get more client exposure in your first few years.

-The downside is that you will probably NOT be promoted to Group Head or other, more senior roles beyond Managing Director if you work here.
+The downside is that you will probably NOT be promoted to Group Head or other, more senior roles beyond Managing Director in the investment banking career path if you work here.

 So if you want to reach the very top of the ladder, you’ll probably have to go to London.

 Q: Awesome.
 Thanks for your time!